JNRowe/hubugs/doc/usage.rst

     This project deserves some real user documentation, not just a few notes in `README.rst`.

-    ▶ gh_bugs comment 6  # Comment on bug 6 using your editor
+    ▶ hubugs comment 6  # Comment on bug 6 using your editor

-    ▶ gh_bugs comment -m"New comment."
+    ▶ hubugs comment -m"New comment."
 6  # Add comment from command line

 Options
 -------

-.. program:: gh_bugs
+.. program:: hubugs

 .. cmdoption:: --version